tliron/kind-multus-poc/README.md

 ------------

 We're relying on the fact that all KIND clusters on the same machine by default use the same Podman/Docker network, which is by default a bridge.
-That means that they all packets are already shared at L2.
+That means that all packets are already shared at L2.
 The challenge is getting L3 routing set up.

 We do this in two steps: